-Aldus is a project co-funded by the European Union under the Creative Europe programme; it will run from June 2016 to September 2019.
+Aldus is a project co-funded by the European Union under the Creative Europe programme.

 ALDUS – European Book Fairs’ Network